April 24 – 27: Shimizu, Shizuoka, Shuzenji, Mishima, Atami & Tokyo

 I saw a small permanent collection of the 19th – 20th century paintings and sculpture on the way out.
 The museum has a fantastic collection of impressionist paintings including the Water Lilies by Claude Monet.

-After having spent the whole afternoon in NMWA, I had to return to the hotel as I was still troubled by diarrhoea.
+After having spent the whole afternoon in NMWA, I had to return to the hotel as I was still troubled by diarrhea.

 When I felt better, I made my way to Kameido Tenjin Shrine 亀戸天神社 which is a great spot for wisteria viewing in Tokyo.
 The historic shrine site with an elegant and peaceful scenery by the pond and the vermilion arch bridge provide a photogenic setting for some 100 wisterias.